 Lower and Middle School

 We provide a rich variety of subjects and activities for lower, or elementary, school students (grades 1-5) and middle school students (grades 6-8), all taught in harmony with the different stages of child development.
 Our interdisciplinary approach weaves movement and art throughout the day, yet we also provide time to focus on specific subjects during morning lesson blocks and subject classes.
-Your child has the opportunity to deeply engaged in activities that promote originality, connectedness, and resilience through developmentally appropriate lessons.
-Students practice movement, world languages, handwork, movement, singing, recorder, string instruments, and performing arts in an environment that inspires them to do their best.
+Your child has the opportunity to engage deeply in activities that promote originality, connectedness, and resilience through developmentally appropriate lessons.
+Students practice movement, world languages, handwork, singing, recorder, string instruments, and performing arts in an environment that inspires them to do their best.

 Our students emerge with knowledge, courage, enthusiasm, creativity, and a solid sense of how to reason.
 They meet the world ready to face life’s challenges.